 Prophylactic drug cost inputs are shown in Table 4.9.
-We used the Federal Supply Schedule (FSS) price per dose unit for subcutaneously administered drugs and self-administered doses of intravenously administered drugs.
+We used the Federal Supply Schedule (FSS) price (Big 4 prices where available or FSS price where the Big 4 price was not available) per dose unit for subcutaneously administered drugs and self-administered doses of intravenously administered drugs.
 For non-self-administered doses of intravenous drugs, because the drug is not being dispensed directly to the patient, we used the average sales price (ASP) plus a 9% markup representing the mean markup for units administered in physicians' office, home infusion, and hospital outpatient settings (Table 4.9).
-We approximated a placeholder price for lanadelumab (per 300 mg dose) as the average of the monthly cost per cycle of Haegarda, Cinryze (physician administered) and Ruconest (once-weekly dosing, physician administered).